-Criteria: Louisiana Revised Statute 24:515B requires the municipality to maintain records of its capital assets.
+Criteria: Louisiana Revised Statutes 24:515B requires the municipality to maintain records of its capital assets.
 The listing of capital assets is to be updated each year for assets acquired and disposed.
-Failure to identify and periodically account for municipality assets/property exposes the municipality to possible loss, theft, and misuse of assets.
+Failure to identify and periodically account for municipal assets/property exposes the municipality to possible loss, theft and misuse of assets.

-Condition: We noted several capital assets purchased during the year that were not added to the capital asset listing maintained by the City.
+Condition: We observed four exceptions when testing the capital asset inventory listing maintained by the City.